MicrosoftDocs/win32/desktop-src/wsw/schema-support-level.md

 ## Elements

-<xs:element&gt;may occur in three contexts.
+<xs:element>may occur in three contexts.

--   It may occur within an <xs:sequence&gt;, describing a field of a regular struct.
+-   It may occur within an <xs:sequence>, describing a field of a regular struct.
 In this case, the maxOccurs attribute must be 1.
 The field is optional if minOccurs is 0.
--   It may occur within an <xs:sequence&gt;, describing a field of an array.
+-   It may occur within an <xs:sequence>, describing a field of an array.
 In this case, the maxOccurs attribute must be greater than 1 or 'unbounded'.
--   It may occur within an <xs:schema&gt; as a global element description.
+-   It may occur within an <xs:schema> as a global element description.

-<xs:element&gt; within an <xs:sequence&gt; or <xs:choice&gt; as a field in a structure
+<xs:element> within an <xs:sequence> or <xs:choice> as a field in a structure

 -   ref Supported; resolved to reference to global element.
 -   name Supported, maps to field name.